apache/apisix-java-plugin-runner/README.md

 [development.md](./docs/en/latest/development.md) to learn how to run and debug apisix-java-plugin-runner in your own environment.

-Installing Plugins from Maven Central Repository
+Installing Plugin from Maven Central Repository
 ----------------------------------------

 Follow link to https://search.maven.org/artifact/io.github.ericluoliu/apisix-runner-bin-dist/0.4.0/jar.
 Download tar.gz.
 Follow the path that contains the apisix-runner-bin-dist-0.4.0.tar.gz file, and tar the file.